There seems to be a significant connection between breastfeeding and postpartum depression.

 Therapy is a great option for breastfeeding with postpartum depression.
 There are different types of therapy available, including cognitive behavior therapy, support groups or couples therapy.

-There are several different herbs, supplements, vitamins, and minerals that have been known to improve symptoms of depression.
-If you’re not sure where to begin, I recommend this e-book and treatment plan to learn more about which ones are best for you.
+There are several different herbs, supplements, vitamins and minerals that have been known to improve symptoms of depression.

 Acupuncture has also been known to help with symptoms of postpartum depression, but make sure to indicate that you are also breastfeeding.